briggsb9/gptvision-property-maintenance-demo/README.md

 Follow the guide [here](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-templates#using-report-templates) to open the report template located in the 'powerbi' folder in this repo.

 Connect to your DB - if not prompted select 'Transform Data > Data Source Settings' from the home menu and update the source and credentials.
 If you completed the full deployment from this project the SQL username is appuser and the password is stored in keyvault.
+Ensure you change the SQL database name to your own.

 ## Removing Resources